 Goal vs Desire

-A Goal is a specific, actionable, and measurable plan within your control that you work toward, where as a desire is an emotional longing, wish, or craving that often lacks a concrete plan.
+A goal is a specific, actionable, and measurable plan within your control that you work toward.
+In contrast, a desire is an emotional longing, wish, or craving that often lacks a concrete plan.

 GOALS focus on actions

-• I am responsible to act in ways that will accomplish my purpose
+• I am responsible for acting in ways that will accomplish my purpose.

 DESIRES focus on feelings

-• I cannot achieve through my efforts alone
+• I cannot achieve them through my efforts alone.

-• My need for love, security, significance, respect ( comes from God and others )
+My need for love, security, significance, and respect comes from God and others.

-Control : Goals are under your direct control while desires often involve external factors you cannot control.
+Control: Goals are under your direct control, whereas desires often involve external factors beyond your control.

 • Specific